 I am entitling the series “Jerusalem, Meet Jerusalem” because it is largely designed to help Jerusalemites better get to know the city they live in.
 But of course these Jerusalem walking tours are also open to tourists and Israelis from other cities!

 I first decided to run this series when I realized how many of my friends here in Jerusalem asked me questions about their very own neighborhoods.
 So I realized that there was a thirst and desire among Jerusalem residents to learn the diverse history of their own city.

 I will be conducting the first of these tours this Friday, June 15th, 2012.
 The tour, entitled “Stepping Out of the Walls,” will take us to the first three Jerusalem neighborhoods built outside the walls of the Old City.
 They are (in order) Mishkenot Sha’ananim, Machane Yisrael and Nachalat Shiva.
 We will talk about how they were different from each other, and what life was like in those days.
-The cost for this tour is just 40 NIS per person.

 The walking tours will each be about 2-3 hours long.
 I am planning to do tours of many more neighborhoods in the future, including Nahalaot, Katamon, German Colony, Rehavia, Talbiye, Bakaa, Talpiyot and downtown.
 But since each will take a good amount of preparation, I will roll out one at a time, and potentially repeat it before I add a new tour.
 The other reason for this is that I am trying to keep the tours fairly small and intimate (under 15 ideally, but I will allow them to go up to 20 people).
 So this will give other interested people the opportunity to take tours at a later point if they miss them the first time.
 I of course will also require a minimum number of participants (eight) to make sure the tours are worthwhile.